foundriesio/gh-action-update-submodule/README.md

 API token from https://app.foundries.io/settings/token that can access the remote repo.

+You can make the token availble to your action with:

+  * Go to the Github page for the repository that you push from, click on "Settings"
+  * On the left hand side pane click on "Secrets"
+  * Click on "Add a new secret" and name it "FOUNDRIES_API_TOKEN"

 ### `submodule-path` (argument)
 Path to this repository in the remote repository. e.g. ./container-submod